openstack/heat/doc/source/admin/auth-model.rst

 such that the trustee has limited access to those roles delegated.
 In addition, the trustee has effective impersonation of the trustor user if it was selected when creating the trust.
-For more information, see :doc:`Identity management <identity-management>`.
+For more information, see `Identity Management trusts`_.

 Trusts authorization involves the following steps: